yhagio/tutorialedge.net/content/typescript/angular/angular-modules-tutorial.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<div class="note">This tutorial was built of the official Angular 2.2 release. </div>
+> This tutorial was built of the official Angular 2.2 release.

 In this tutorial we’ll be examining what modules are in Angular 2.0 as well as how to define them, what the best practices are for using modules and what the differences are between 1.* Modules and 2.* modules.

-<div class="note">Official documentation for Angular 2 Modules can be found here: <a href="https://angular.io/docs/ts/latest/guide/ngmodule.html">Angular 2 Modules</a></div>
+> Official documentation for Angular 2 Modules can be found here: <a target="_blank" href="https://angular.io/docs/ts/latest/guide/ngmodule.html">Angular 2 Modules</a>

 ## What Are Modules?